Los Angeles Valley College: Tau Alpha Epsilon Honors Society

 Los Angeles Valley College has its own honors society called Tau Alpha Epsilon (TAE).
 TAE was founded in 1949, the same year that Los Angeles Valley College was established.
 In 1960, the two-year honors society Phi Theta Kappa (PTK).
 PTK and TAE came to an agreement to join together at the Los Angeles Valley College campus.
 The purpose of TAE is to act as the honors society for Los Angeles Valley College, encourage academic excellence, and work with fellow clubs and organizations to better the campus and community.

+Monarch Stadium

+Monarch Stadium is a 6,000-seat multipurpose stadium in Valley Glen, California, on the campus of the College.
+It was built in 1951, and has always been the home of the college's Monarchs football, soccer and track and field teams.
+It also hosts its track meetings at the stadium though that activity has been curtailed since the school dropped its track and field program.

+The stadium was remodeled in 2006 and also hosts other sporting events and community events.
+Scenes from the Clueless episode "Homecoming Queen" were filmed here.